dhana2403/GTEx_Pro/README.md

    Replace the example gene IDs in the genes_of_interest variable with your own gene IDs.
    Make sure the gene IDs are separated by commas and enclosed in single quotes, e.g., 'ENSG00000000001', 'ENSG00000000002'.

+7. Build the Docker image:
+   docker build -t myproject:latest .

-7. Run the workflow:
+8. Run the workflow:
-   nextflow run workflow.nf
+   nextflow run workflow.nf -with-docker myproject:latest

 8. Results in the output directory:
    The results will be saved in the directories defined by output_dir and processed_dir within the workflow.nf file.